Baked Brie en Croûte with Honey, Dried Cherries, Rosemary & Pecans

 This post may contain affiliate links.
 Read my full disclosure policy.

-When it comes to festive appetizers, you can never go wrong with brie en croûte—that’s just a fancy French way of saying baked brie in a pastry crust.
-My go-to version is a delicious combination of warm, melty brie, honey, dried cherries, and pecans, all encased in golden puff pastry.
-Thanks to store-bought puff pastry, it’s just as easy to make as it is impressive.
-Typically, wrapping the brie in one large sheet of puff pastry can lead to a thick, doughy bottom layer that doesn’t cook through.
-To counter this, I sandwich the brie between two smaller pieces of puff pastry, crimping the edges with a fork.
-This technique not only seals in the cheese but also ensures that both the top and bottom layers puff up evenly, creating a flaky and uniformly golden crust all around.
+When it comes to festive appetizers, you can never go wrong with brie en croûte, which is French for baked brie in a pastry crust.
+My go-to version combines warm, melty brie, honey, dried cherries, and pecans, all wrapped in a golden pastry.
+Thanks to store-bought puff pastry, it’s as easy to make as it is impressive.

-“I’ve made baked brie from other recipes, but this is the easiest, most professional looking, and best tasting that I’ve ever made.
-Made this several times and it never disappoints.”
+“I’ve made baked brie from other recipes, but this is the easiest, most professional looking, and best tasting that I’ve ever made.”

 Phyllis